RightsandWrongsgit/ARMTEC/modules/webform.md

 When you start working with Drupal you will quickly jump into the 'Administration/Structure/Content Types' part of the GUI menu system.
 There you will find the initially installed Article and Basic Page content types.
 Elsewhere we talk about how to [make the other content types you may want to add.](../book/contenttypes.md) As you work with Drupal you will then go to 'Administration/Content' and select which you plan to work on for any given set of pages you want to create.
 Pick one and the first you will see is a form where you can put in some content.
 What you see on that form is probably already very familiar to you because as a content type is set up of the [first tasks is to say what 'fields' of information that particular content type should contain.](../book/contenttype.md#add-content-type)  By george, you already know how to use a form in Drupal.
 Infact, if you put some fields you wanted into one of those content types you actually created or defined a classic Drupal form.

-The first section of this page is all about extra things you might consider adding to the 'Classic' type of Drupal forms.
+The first section of this page is all about extra things you might consider adding to the 'Classic PHP' type of Drupal forms.
 Following that is another section on a 'Webform' series of tools that are more specifically devoted to Form Management as a separate application need for certain types of websites we might develop.

-## Classic Forms
+## Classic PHP Forms

 ### Forms Steps module